-(h) Administration
+(i) Administration

-During 2011 and 2010, the trustee of the FIS Plan was Wells Fargo Bank, NA (Wells Fargo).
+During 2012 and 2011, the trustee of the FIS Plan was Wells Fargo Bank, NA (Wells Fargo).
 Wells Fargo also performs participant recordkeeping and other administrative duties for the FIS Plan.
 Fidelity National Information Services, Inc. Group Plans Committee (the Committee) oversees the FIS Plan's operations.

-(i) Administrative Expenses
+(j) Administrative Expenses

-Under the terms of the FIS Plan document, administrative expenses of the FIS Plan are paid by the FIS Plan or FIS.
+Under the terms of the FIS plan document, administrative expenses of the FIS Plan are paid by the FIS Plan or FIS.

-(i) Investment Options
+(k) Investment Options

 Participants may direct their elective deferrals in and among various investment options.
 Participants may change their investment elections and transfer funds between investment options on a daily basis.
-At December 31, 2011, the investment options consist of three common/collective trust funds, three corporate bond funds, eleven balanced funds and three small cap, three mid cap, three large cap and two international equity funds.
+At December 31, 2012, the investment options consist of three common/collective trust funds, three corporate bond funds, twelve balanced funds and three small cap, three mid cap, two large cap and two international equity funds.